-Dive in the Cancun underwater Museum
+Dive in the Cancun Underwater Museum

 In the clear, blue water about 30 minutes from Cancun, divers and snorkelers can visit the Cancun Underwater Museum of Art.
 British sculptor Jason deCaires Taylor brought Museo Subacuático de Arte (MUSA) to life with his pieces, and installations now feature other artists as well.
 The museum lies within the Cancun National Marine Park, which includes Cancun, Isla Mujeres, and Punta Nizuc.
+Read this guide with all the information and the Cancun underwater museum. prices

 Table of Contents